9 Ways to Grow Your Twitter Following

 9. Follow People That Are Going to Add Value to Your Twitter Presence

 You don’t always know who will specifically engage with your account, but you can take a pretty good guess!

-Don’t just go down your “suggested followers” list and follow everyone, in hopes of gaining more followers.
-Take the time to go to each account, see what they are talking about, and if it is relevant to your brand.
+Don’t just go down your “suggested followers” list and follow everyone to gain more followers.
+Take the time to review each account, see what they are talking about, and if it is relevant to your brand.

-Then see how often they actually engage with the accounts they follow and make a strategic decision from there.
-Following thousands of accounts in no way guarantees followers for your account!
+Then see how often they engage with the accounts they follow and make a strategic decision.
+Following thousands of accounts in no way guarantees followers for your understanding!